davidgiga1993/mixing-station-docs/docs/xair/bus-password.md

 ## Where is the password stored?
 The password is stored in the last snapshot (50th position).
 The scope buttons are used to store the information which bus is protected.

+## How to reset the password?
+Delete the 50th snapshot using any official XAIR-Edit app.